ChilliCream/graphql-platform/website/src/docs/strawberryshake/scalars.md

 title: "Scalars"
 ---

-Strawberry Shake support the following scalars out of the box:
+Strawberry Shake supports the following scalars out of the box:

 | Type        | Description                                                 |
 | ----------- | ----------------------------------------------------------- |